 Letter 398: Among our fellow citizens I am always saying something about you — describing your character as excellent, your...

-The reason for this change of mind could not properly be put in writing.
-But if one of our trusted friends visits you, you will hear it from his own lips.
+The reason for the change it was not seemly to write down; but if any of our close friends should come to your side, you will hear it from his lips.

 AI-assisted translation - This translation was produced with AI assistance and has not been peer-reviewed.
 See the 19th-century translation or original Latin/Greek below for scholarly use.